Margaret Adebisi Sowunmi: Career

+Sowunmi retired in 2004.
+However, she continued teaching palynology courses and supervising BSc and MSc students until she turned 80 in 2019.

 Research

 Sowunmi's research achievements include the first identifications of the age and paleoenvironment of the Gwandu Formation, the first descriptions of Eocene pollen of the Ogwashi-Asaba Formation, the first study of Late Quaternary vegetation and environmental history of Nigeria, and the first study of pollen from an archaeological site in Nigeria.

 Awards and honours

 In 2003, Sowunmi received an honorary Doctor of Philosophy degree in the Humanities by Uppsala University to recognised her outstanding scholarship and research and teaching contributions in environmental archaeology and paleobotany.